Azure SQL Database performance guidance for single databases

 In order to evaluate how well your workload fits into the performance level, you have to drill down at each different aspect of the resource metrics: CPU, reads, write, number of workers, and number of sessions.
-Here is a revised query using sys.resource_stats to report the average as well as maximum values of these resource metrics.
+Here is a revised query using sys.resource_stats to report the average and the maximum values of these resource metrics.

 SELECT avg(avg_cpu_percent) AS 'Average CPU Utilization In Percent', max(avg_cpu_percent) AS 'Maximum CPU Utilization In Percent', avg(avg_data_io_percent) AS 'Average Physical Data IO Utilization In Percent', max(avg_data_io_percent) AS 'Maximum Physical Data IO Utilization In Percent', avg(avg_log_write_percent) AS 'Average Log Write Utilization In Percent', max(avg_log_write_percent) AS 'Maximum Log Write Utilization In Percent', avg(max_session_percent) AS 'Average % of Sessions', max(max_session_percent) AS 'Maximum % of Sessions', avg(max_worker_percent) AS 'Average % of Workers', max(max_worker_percent) AS 'Maximum % of Workers' FROM sys.resource_stats WHERE database_name = 'userdb1' AND start_time > DATEADD(day, -7, GETDATE());

-With the above information of average and maximum values of each resource metric, you can assess how well your workload fits into the performance level you chose.
-In most cases, average values from sys.resource_stats give you a good baseline to use against the target size.
+With the preceding information about the average and maximum values of each resource metric, you can assess how well your workload fits into the performance level you chose.
+Usually, average values from sys.resource_stats give you a good baseline to use against the target size.
 It should be your primary measurement stick.
-For example, if you are using the Standard service tier with S2 performance level, the average utilization percentages for CPU, reads and writes are below 40%, the average number of workers is below 50 and the average number of session is below 200, your workload might fit into the S1 performance level.
+For example, if you are using the Standard service tier with S2 performance level, the average utilization percentages for CPU, I/O reads and writes are below 40%, the average number of workers is below 50, and the average number of sessions is below 200, your workload might fit into the S1 performance level.
 It is easy to see if your database fits within the worker and session limits.
 To see if a database fits into a lower performance level with regards to CPU, reads and writes, you divide the DTU number of the lower performance level by the DTU number of your current performance level and multiply the result by 100:

 S1 DTU / S2 DTU * 100 = 20 / 50 * 100 = 40